Basic Usage of Process Management

 6. Set up Conditions to take this action.

-In this example, leave All records selected.
+In this example, we will leave All records selected.

 Screenshot: "Conditions to take this action"